Climate finance in Democratic Republic of the Congo: Government finance in the Democratic Republic of Congo

-In 2015 the government of The Democratic Republic of Congo signed a grant agreement with the Green Climate Fund, which provided the sum of USD 300,000 for capacity building in the African State.
+In 2015 the government of the Democratic Republic of Congo signed a grant agreement with the Green Climate Fund, which provided the sum of US$300,000 for capacity building in the African State.
 The Minister of Environment, Nature Conservation, and Sustainable Development of DR Congo was present during the signing of the grant agreement.
 This fund was meant to build institutional capacity including the technical and operational skills for engagement.

 In 2020 the Republic of Congo and The Green Climate Fund (GCF) signed a Privileges and Immunities agreement.
 It became the 24th country to sign such an agreement with GCF.
 Its importance lies in effective operation and activities with the investment fund.
 It should be remembered that the Democratic Republic of Congo was one of the 158 countries including the European Union that signed the Global Methane Pledge with the commitment to reduce the global methane emissions before 2030 in keeping the 1.5°C warming limit within reach.

 DRC was part of the 130 countries to sign the Glasgow Leaders' Declaration on Forests and Land Use, to end the forest reverse loss and land degradation by 2030.
 It also signed a new Forest, Agriculture and Commodity Trade (FACT) Statement, which the UK and Indonesia supported.
 According to The Leaders' Declaration: